-A. Official Personnel File: For employees, the official personnel file is maintained by the UWM Department of Human Resources.

-The items described in III.A. must be added to the personnel file whenever created and cannot be removed from the personnel file except in extraordinary circumstances, and then only upon the review and approval of the UWM Human Resources Department, the Chancellor or their designee, and the Office of Legal Affairs.
+- A. Official Personnel File: For employees, the official personnel file is maintained by the UWM Department of Human Resources.Dean of the School/College or Division Head of the Division in which the appointment is held, or by the primary department in the case of multiple appointments.
+The Dean/Division Head may delegate this responsibility to the Divisional Human Resources or Shared Services Representative - A. The items described in III.A. must be added to the personnel file whenever created and cannot be removed from the personnel file except in extraordinary circumstances, and then only upon the review and approval of the UWM Human Resources Department, the Chancellor or their designee, and the Office of Legal Affairs.
 The only exception is item III(A)(22), which is removed upon conclusion of the investigation as detailed in III(A)(22)(b).
 Any records removed would still need to be maintained pursuant to the applicable General Records Schedule absent any authority to destroy them.
 Documents described in III.A.20. regarding violations of the UW System institution's sexual violence and sexual harassment policy cannot be removed from the personnel file.
-The items described in III(B) should be maintained outside of the personnel file.
+The items described in III(B) should be maintained outside of the personnel file.-

-B. Working Files: Other individuals, departments or committees may maintain personnel-related records including, for example, various governance committees.
+Working Files: Other individuals, departments or committees may maintain B. personnel-related records including, for example, the Department of Human-Resources and various governance committees.
 Similarly, certain individuals may retain copies of documents typically found in the official personnel file.
-For example, although a supervisor may not maintain the official personnel file, the supervisor may keep a confidential, local working file containing copies of pertinent personnel-related records that they utilize on an operational basis.
-The supervisor may also maintain personal notes in the working file, which are not considered to be a personnel record so long as they are prepared by the supervisor for their own use and are not shared with anyone else.
+For example, although a supervisor may not maintain the official personnel file, the supervisor may keep a confidential, local working file containing copies of pertinent personnel-related records that they she/she utilizes on an operational basis.
+The supervisor may also maintain personal notes in the working file, which are not considered to be a personnel record so long as they are prepared by the supervisor for their his or her own use and are not shared with anyone else.
+Sharing such information may make the material subject to public records lawrequests.
 These notes may be exempt from disclosure under the public records law; however, in the event of a lawsuit, applicable discovery rules apply to the disclosure of documents.
 Many documents that would be confidential under the public records law must be released in discovery.